FuturePreHistory/operational-incompleteness/essay.md

 is defined as:

-> compression and navigation of possibility space.
+> Compression and navigation of possibility space.

 ## Consciousness

 is defined as:

-> situated execution and instantiation.
+> Situated execution and instantiation.

 Consciousness does not necessarily increase computational power.

 Instead, it provides:

-- local embodiment,
+- Local embodiment
-- action continuity,
+- Action continuity
-- and execution persistence.
+- Execution persistence

 ---